Kitamreik/Character-Creation/README.md

 # Rick and Morty Bio

 We are huge fans of Rick and Morty and we would like to make a biography website about the characters.
 We have the background color and the font family to be a certain way.
 There are a few span tags within each li, can we add the facts about each character in the unordered list.
 We would like to an image of a character on the page by setting the src attribute to the relative path in order to show the image.
-Also set the width attribute to 200px and have it be to the right of the bio underordered list.
-You can append the image into the card and below the unorderedlist.
+Also set the width attribute to 200px.
+You can append the image into the card and have it be to the right of the bio underordered list.

 ![mockup](./src/images/mockup.png)